nehamanoj1105/amfoss-tasks/task-04/README.md

+### These are the steps I followed while creating the bot
 1. I created a python virtual environment

 2. Integrated Google Books API: for fetching book data (title, description, language, preview link).